• Gratis verzending vanaf €30 binnen NL (daaronder €2,95)

 Exhibition

-Karen Hearn was curator of 16th- and 17th-century British art at Tate Britain in London and is now Honorary Professor at University College London.
-She writes, teaches, and broadcasts about art from 16th- and 17th-century Great Britain, particularly by Dutch artists who worked there.
-She curated a large number of special exhibitions.
+Karen Hearn FSA was previously the Curator of Sixteenth- and Seventeenth-Century British Art at Tate Britain, London, and is now an Honorary Professor at University College London.
+She writes, teaches and broadcasts on art made in sixteenth- and seventeenth-century Britain, particularly by Netherlandish artists who worked there.
+In 2015 she curated Cornelius Johnson: Charles I’s Forgotten Painter at the National Portrait Gallery in London; and she has since published papers on various aspects of Jonson’s career.

 There are no reviews yet.